is once again Pleasant Mountain

 The Return to Pleasant Mountain

-This season, we return to the original name of our ski area—the name it carried when the first trail was cut in 1936—to celebrate the mountain and the ski area's history, as well as to mark a new beginning as we look forward to the future of Pleasant Mountain.
+On September 14th, 2022 we returned to the original name of our ski area—the name it carried when the first trail was cut in 1938—to celebrate the mountain and the ski area's history, as well as to mark a new beginning as we look forward to the future of Pleasant Mountain.

 Pleasant Mountain supporters were the catalyst for our change.
 They remained vigilant, vocal, and enthusiastic.
 Their opinions were validated when feedback gathered in a spring survey was overwhelmingly in support of bringing back the original name.